-Fox News crew chased from park while documenting D.C. protests
+Fox News photojournalist, crew chased from park while documenting DC protests

 Fox News photojournalist Christian Galdabini and his news crew were chased out of Washington, D.C.’s Lafayette Park by a mob on May 30, 2020.

 Protests that began in Minnesota on May 26 have spread across the country, sparked by a video showing a police officer kneeling on the neck of George Floyd, a black man, during an arrest the day before.
 Floyd was later pronounced dead at a hospital.

-Fox correspondent Leland Vittert told the U.S. Press Freedom Tracker that he arrived with photojournalist Christian Galdabini and two Fox security officers to report on the protests near the White House at approximately 8:30 p.m.
+Fox correspondent Leland Vittert told the U.S. Press Freedom Tracker he arrived with Galdabini and two Fox security officers to report on the protests near the White House at about 8:30 p.m.
 Galdabini did not respond to an email requesting comment.